 Level 0 represents no automation at all.
 On the other end of the spectrum, level five represents that vision of a fully self-driving car that can handle all situations, thus replacing the human driver.

-As of today, vehicle autopilot systems are at level 2, which still requires the human driver to control the vehicle and pay attention at all times.
+As of today, vehicle autopilot systems are at level 2, which still requires the human driver to control the vehicle and always pay attention.

 Level 2 Driving Automation Explained